What are the responsibilities and job description for the Outreach Engagement Specialist position at CODAC HEALTH RECOVERY & WELLNESS INC?

 -

-Transports prospective members to site for intake and to local service organizations, for medical, legal, law enforcement and other needed services, as appropriate.
+Transports prospective members to site for intake and to local service organizations, as appropriate.

 -